 Alternatives before expiration?

-The investor employing the protective put is free to sell his stock and/or his long put at any time before it expires.
+An investor employing the married put option can sell his stock at any time, and/or sell his long put at any time before it expires.
 For instance, if the investor loses concern over a possible decline in market value of his hedged underlying shares, the put option may be sold if it has market value remaining.

 Alternatives at expiration?